 - Revoke OAuth 2.0 application tokens – Application tokens are revoked automatically after a password change.
 It’s good practice to review all authorized access and control any other authorized risky applications.

-- Delete cookies – Deleting the sign-in cookies of the ex-employee will reduce the risk of any unauthorized logins.
+- Delete cookies – Deleting the sign-in cookies of the ex-employee will reduce the risk of any unauthorized logins into your G Suite domain.

-- Migrate data and delete account – After taking all these steps, the account should be secure and you can safely migrate the data without the risk of any unauthorized data.
-Once the migration has been confirmed as successful, delete the account to release the licence key and prevent any future access using that account.
+- Migrate data and delete a user account in G Suite – After taking all these steps, the account should be secure and you can safely migrate the data without the risk of any unauthorized data.
+Once the migration has been confirmed as successful, you can delete the G Suite account entirely to release the licence key and prevent any future access using that account.